History of women's magazines

 In the period before the American Civil War, Godey's Lady's Book was a United States women's magazine that was the most widely circulated magazine.
 Its circulation rose from 70,000 in the 1840s to 150,000 in 1860.

+In 1901, The Indian Ladies' Magazine established by Kamala Satthianadhan became the first English-language Indian women's magazine created and edited by a woman in the subcontinent.

 In 1919 Mabel Malherbe of South Africa founded the first Afrikaans women's magazine, which was called Die Boerevrou.

-Published from 1934 to 1945, the NS-Frauen-Warte, the Nazi magazine for women, had the status of the only party approved magazine for women and served propaganda purposes, particularly supporting the role of housewife and mother as exemplary.
+Published from 1934 to 1945, the NS-Frauen-Warte, the Nazi magazine for women, had the status of the only-party-approved magazine for women and served propaganda purposes, particularly supporting the role of housewife and mother as exemplary.